nilovelez/machete/readme.txt

 = Analytics and custom code: =
 You don't need a zillion plugins to perform easy task like inserting a verification meta tag (Google Search Console, Bing, Pinterest), a json-ld snippet or a custom styleseet (Google Fonts, Print Styles, accesibility tweaks...).

+= Maintenance mode: =
+The maintenance mode that ships with WordPress is just a basic lockdown that is activated whenever you do a major update.
+With machete Maintenance Mode you can hide your uncomplete page from visitors and search engines, give your clients a secure temporary access and lock you site without affecting your SEO.

 == Installation ==